root-Manas/blog/src/content/blog/antenna-wave-propagation.md

 ---
 title: "Why is it good idea to learn about antennas?
-Probably to not get hacked"
+Probably if you don't want to get hacked"
-description: "Dive deep into the fascinating world of antennas, uncover their ingenious workings, and explore the hidden vulnerabilities in our wireless ecosystem.
-Spoiler: No, tinfoil hats won't help.
-Like, at all."
+description: "The second installment of the series Antenna and Wave propagation"
-pubDate: "August 26 2024"
+pubDate: "August 31 2024"
 heroImage: "https://i.pinimg.com/564x/6a/6c/b6/6a6cb6ab99f32144f7db34b1795337f6.jpg"
 featured: true
 ---